PeteManchester/MediaPlayer/README.md

 If you are interested, we always welcome feedback or suggestion or if you want you could fork the project and apply your own changes.

-If you appreciate the Java MediaPlayer please suport
+If you appreciate the Java MediaPlayer please support:

-[Linn] (http://www.linn.co.uk/) Who produce top end Audio equipment whilst providing OpenSource Software
+[Linn] (http://www.linn.co.uk/) Who produce top end Audio equipment whilst providing OpenSource Software.
+They also have their own record label.

 [OpenHome] (http://www.openhome.org/wiki/OhNet) Who provide the ohNet API on which this MediaPlayer is based and who have provided great support whilst I have been developing the MediaPlayer.